Conserving and Protecting

 Save the rainforest!
 Save the elephants!
 Participating in global conservation efforts is a great way to protect habitats and species.
 But such actions can be limited to those who can afford them.
 Look no further than your own backyard for an equally important need for conservation efforts.
 Things you can do around your home include: plant native species, eliminate pesticides, buy local, reduce waste, downsize, or join neighbors to improve common areas for wildlife.
-Here are three people who saw a problem and dedicated time and energy to improving their local area.
+Here are four people who saw a problem and dedicated time and energy to improving their local area.

 Homer and Meg Campbell

 Homer was a life-long Willamette Valley resident, scientist, ASC chapter leader, Chat editor, and legendary environmentalist.
 He spent a great deal of time at the national wildlife refuge that he loved – William L. Finley.
 Located 12 miles south of Corvallis, it contains some of the last remaining unchanged Willamette Valley prairie, as well as several other habitat types representative of this area.
 Its location near four metropolitan areas makes it readily available to hundreds of thousands; it is a very popular site for birding, wildlife studies, and environmental education.